 Eric Cook is the Head of School at Covenant Classical School in Fort Worth, Texas.
 He also serves as the President of the Society for Classical Learning.
 Eric has been an educator for over 20 years as a teacher, leader, and speaker.
 He is a passionate advocate of the classical Christian renewal.

-Dr. David Corey is a Professor of Philosophy at Baylor University.
+Dr. David Corey is a Professor of Political Science with a focus in political philosophy at Baylor University.
 He is the author of two books, The Just War Tradition (with J. Daryl Charles) and The Sophists in Plato’s Dialogues.
 He is currently at work on a book about American domestic politics entitled The Politics of War and the Politics of Peace.

 Paul Jernberg is the founder and director of the Magnificat Institute for Sacred Music, a nonprofit organization dedicated to the renewal of sacred liturgical music in the Catholic Church.
 An accomplished composer, his numerous choral works, including the Mass of Saint Philip Neri, are sung in many parishes throughout the United States, as well as in Canada, New Zealand, the United Kingdom and Sweden.

 Father Reginald Lynch, O.P. entered the Dominican Province of St. Joseph in 2007, and was ordained a priest in 2013.
 He earned a PhD in theology at the University of Notre Dame, with a major concentration in medieval theology and minor concentrations in patristics and philosophical theology.
 He has written on topics in sacramental, systematic and historical theology in journals like The Thomist and Nova et Vetera.
 His book, The Cleansing of the Heart: The Sacraments as Instrumental Causes in the Thomistic Tradition (Washington, D.C.: The Catholic University of America Press, 2017) received the Charles Cardinal Journet Prize in 2018.
-Currently, he is working on a book on the reception of Aquinas’ Eucharistic theology in the early modern period.
+Currently, he is an assistant professor of historical and systematic theology at the Dominican House of Studies.
+He is also working on a book on the reception of Aquinas’ Eucharistic theology in the early modern period.